 About

 With support from the World Bank, 60 additional cities within the Ganga Basin states of Uttarakhand, Uttar Pradesh, West Bengal, Bihar, and Jharkhand will now prepare their URMPs.
-From the hill cities of Uttarakhand to the impact of rapid Industrialization on the rivers of Bihar and Jharkhand, this project will be focussing on a multitude of verticals - all aimed to strengthen urban river management in India.
-Over its duration, this project will focus on preparing the URMPs in partnership with the identified 60 Ganga Basin cities.
-In the first phase, 25 cities will be targeted (5-each from the 5 Ganga Basin States), while the remaining 35 cities will be taken up in the subsequent phase.
+From the hill cities of Uttarakhand to the impact of rapid industrialisation on the rivers of Bihar and Jharkhand, this project will focus on a multitude of verticals - all aimed at strengthening urban river management in India.
+Over the duration of this project, it will focus on preparing the URMPs in partnership with the 60 identified Ganga Basin cities.
+In the first phase, 27 cities will be targeted, while the remaining 33 cities will be taken up in the subsequent phase.

 60